Electric bikes are an essential part of a greener future, but they are not without their caveats compared to good old acoustic bikes.

 First, a disclaimer: This isn’t a full review.
 I’ve only done about 15 miles on the Roadster so far, so I haven’t been able to fully test range or see how the bike holds up to regular use.
 But I wanted to write about it because so far, there is a whole lot to like.

 The Roadster V2 is a minimalist’s ebike.
 It’s a single-speed model that could easily be mistaken for a hipster bike here in Brooklyn, although the inclusion of a belt drive stands out.
-The belt is presumably not as durable as a Gates Carbon Drive on the Priority Current I just reviewed, but it’s just as quiet and grease-free.
+The belt is presumably not as durable as a Gates Carbon Drive on the Priority Current I just reviewed, but it’s just as quiet and grease-free (a Gates Belt drive is now available as an optional upgrade).

 The downtube — which contains the 252 Wh battery — is a little thick, but that’s far from uncommon in modern bikes.
 That battery isn’t hot-swappable, but it’s at least user-removable with just a few screws.
 Ride1Up even sells replacements at a refreshingly reasonable $190 — rare to see on stealth ebike.
 Meanwhile the 350W rear hub motor might give the electric nature away, but from a distance, it just looks like an internal gear hub.